imliuyzh/AntCatalog/README.md

 1. Enter the `server` folder in the command line and execute `npm i` to install the packages
 2. Run `npm run dev` to start the back end service

-For other purposes such as testing, please visit [here](https://github.com/imliuyzh/AntCatalog/tree/main/server) for more information.
+For other information of back end services such as testing, please visit [here](https://github.com/imliuyzh/AntCatalog/tree/main/server).

 ## Built With
 ### Front end